-The average electricity consumption of a US family of four is in the neighborhood of 50 kWh per day, or 1,500 kWh per month.
+The average electricity consumption of a US family of four as of 2020 (the last full year for which data is currently available) is in the neighborhood of 27 kWh per day, or 808 kWh per month.
+That’s substantially lower than a little over a decade ago.
+In 2009 the average was 50 kWh per day, or 1,500 kWh per month, or almost double where we are now.
 Similar figures apply for Canada.
-Assuming an average electricity cost of $0.12 per kWh, that translates into about $6 per day for electricity, or $180 per month.
+Assuming an average electricity cost of $0.13 per kWh, that translates into about $6 per day for electricity, or $107 per month.

 Here’s how I calculated these figures:

 That’s the average.
 Of course, you can do much better than that.
-As I mentioned Canadian and US total electricity consumption per capita is about the same, but I have heard smaller figures for Ontario, my home province, for domestic consumption, where the average is closer to 35 kWh a day for a typical family (substantially lower than the 50 kWh above).
+As I mentioned Canadian and US total electricity consumption per capita is about the same, and Ontario where I live has almost identical daily consumption to the US average, at 26 kWh per day for a typical family of four (that’s down from 2009 as well, but not by as much – dropping from 35 kWh).
 My home city of Toronto gets pretty hot in the summer so some use of air conditioning is fairly typical.
 Toronto has a climate not that different from the midwestern states of the US, or New England states.
-We pay around $0.15 for electricity here if you count all the extra costs they throw on our bill, so a typical household pays about $150 a month for electricity or roughly $1,800 per year.
+We pay around $0.15 for electricity here if you count all the extra costs they throw on our bill, so a typical household pays about $103 a month for electricity or roughly $1,425 per year.

-Consumption in the US tends to be a little lower because the Canadian average is heavily influenced by electric heating, especially in Quebec where the provincial electric utility heavily promoted electric heating for decades.
-Here are figures for various countries, note that the statistics for each country may not be from the same year as the others:
+Average electricity consumption in 2009 was lower in the US than in Canada because the Canadian average is heavily influenced by electric heating, especially in Quebec where the provincial electric utility heavily promoted electric heating for decades.
+As of 2020 the average electricity consumption for different countries is:

 Since a family of 5 is probably larger than a typical household, but adding extra people doesn’t make that much difference to the electrical load, I would guess 12,000 kilowatt hours per year is a reasonable average.